radsecproxy/radsecproxy.github.io/README.md

+---
-# radsecproxy
+title: radsecproxy
+description: a generic RADIUS proxy with RadSec support
+---

-radsecproxy is a generic RADIUS proxy that in addition to to usual RADIUS UDP transport, also supports TLS (RadSec), as well as RADIUS over TCP and DTLS.
+radsecproxy is a generic RADIUS proxy that in addition to usual RADIUS UDP transport, also supports TLS (RadSec), as well as RADIUS over TCP and DTLS.
 The aim is for the proxy to have sufficient features to be flexible, while at the same time to be small, efficient and easy to configure.

 The proxy was initially made to be able to deploy RadSec (RADIUS over TLS) so that all RADIUS communication across network links could be done using TLS, without modifying existing RADIUS software.
 This can be done by running this proxy on the same host as an existing RADIUS server or client, and configure the existing client/server to talk to localhost (the proxy) rather than other clients and servers directly.